 When you are trying to reach one of the fastest growing groups in the US and one with a growing purchasing power that will near 1.5 trillion by 2015, the Hispanic population cannot be blanketed together but rather targeted and catered to as a “group within a group”.
 They are not a homogeneous group by any means (as so many believe) but rather different groups with their individual customs, values and needs.
-Therefore, all that cultural differences and language nuances have to be considered prior to a large Hispanic campaign.
-By language nuances I mean that not because it is Spanish it translates across the board.
+Therefore, all those cultural differences and language nuances have to be considered prior to a large Hispanic campaign.
+By language nuances I mean that not because it is Spanish it translates across the board nor does each word carry the same meaning either.

 So it it not just a matter of merely translating content into Spanish it is understanding culture that makes the difference in their marketing , you may confuse or offend them greatly by the use of a poor chosen word.

-In a Nielsen study on Hispanic consumer behavior, The Hispanic Market Imperative , the growing Hispanic population although are acculturating to the American lifestyle, is not assimilating to it and in my view, this is important to note because of family and peers (who stress their importance of holding on to their roots, Hispanics still find it important to maintain their connection to their culture and heritage.
+In a Nielsen study on Hispanic consumer behavior, The Hispanic Market Imperative , the growing Hispanic population although acculturating to the American lifestyle, is not assimilating to it and this is important to note because of family and peers (who stress their importance of holding on to their roots, Hispanics still maintain their connection to their culture and heritage.

 The study further says that because of this need to keep their cultural identity, Hispanics tend to respond to ads that are not only culturally relevant but also speak their language and target their needs.